hassan-salloum/FPGA-GAME-VGA-Connectivity/README.md

 # FPGA Spartan 3A (Shooting Game)

-The main idea from this project, is for helping beginner peoples in the FPGA world to:

-    To learn how to make your first game on FPGA

-So let’s we start,
+The main idea from this project, is for helping beginner peoples in the FPGA world to learn how to make your first game on FPGA.
+So let’s we start:

  First we need to buy the ELBERT V2 board:
  https://numato.com/product/elbert-v2-spartan-3a-fpga-development-board